operating-systems

 Triggers

-A process can be created for several reasons:
+A process can be created when:

 Creation Steps